top of page

 Our seasons of "digital dialogues" have been running since autumn 2020.
 To date, over 15,000 attendees from over 110 countries have tuned in.
 To watch recordings of our past events, click here.

 We will upload the listings below within a fortnight of each event (and hopefully sooner).
-You can see the poster for the new series below (and all previous ones here).
+You can see the poster for our current series below, and the archive of posters from all previous series is here.

 Our events are on Mondays at 11am PT/2pm ET/7pm UK time unless otherwise stated.
 They last for one hour, including time for audience questions.
 They are free and all are welcome.